Peppson/tiny-particle-engine/README.md

 # tiny-particle-engine ☄️

-Work in progress 👷
-My attempt at some linear algebra and collision detection between points in 3D space.
+My attempt at some linear algebra and collision detection between points in 3D-space.
 Built with C# and [Monogame](https://monogame.net/).

-* Transitions/animations when switching shapes
-* Camera: drag, zoom and rotate
+* Shot asteroids from any angle
-* Random 3D-effects
+* Transitions, Animations and 3D-effects
+* Camera controls: Zoom, Rotate, and Pan
-* Multiple effects and animations can run simultaneously
+* Fully dynamic: Multiple effects/animations/asteroids can run simultaneously

 ## Requirements
-* A computer! (windows)
+* A computer!
+(Windows)
 * [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet)

 <details>